ebnm: An R Package for Solving the Empirical Bayes Normal Means Problem Using a Variety of Prior Families: Background and existing software

-Approximating these families by finite mixtures with many components reduces the estimation of $g$ to essentially the same convex optimization problem as for the NPMLE, which can be solved efficiently using convex methods.
-These families and others are implemented in the \proglang{R} package \pkg{ashr} \citep{ashr}, which, in its current version, uses the convex optimization method implemented by the \proglang{R} package \pkg{mixsqp} \citep{MixSQP}.
+When these families are approximated by finite mixtures, estimating $g$ reduces to the same convex optimization problem that arises from the NPMLE, and can again be solved using fast algorithms for convex optimization.
+This approach is implemented in the \proglang{R} package \pkg{ashr} \citep{ashr}, which, by default, uses \pkg{mixsqp} \citep{MixSQP} to solve the optimization problem \eqref{eqn:opt_problem}.

-Finally, a more flexible (non-unimodal) nonparametric method is implemented by the recent \proglang{R} package \pkg{deconvolveR} \citep{NarasimhanEfron}, which uses a natural spline basis to obtain a smooth estimate $\hat{g}$.
-In cases where the true prior is indeed smooth, this approach can outperform the NPMLE: see \cite{KoenkerVinaigrette} for examples where \pkg{deconvolveR} achieves a smaller Wasserstein distance between true and estimated priors than \pkg{REBayes}.